Paper Halloween House for your Halloween Decor

 Links related to making the Greystone Clock House

-- Make the Christmas Farmhouse – Free Pattern
+- Make the Christmas Farmhouse - Free Pattern to make this miniature house

 - Stone Texture - How to Add to Your Papercrafts